bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 November 17, 2007

 After driving down Chimney Rock Road, we turned onto Saddle Mountain Road.
 The logical trailhead was at the end where there is a 4x4 road.
 However, a sign there indicated "No Access."
-It wasn't clear if it meant no trespassing or no vehicles were allowed, but we drove back down Saddle Mountain Road 300 m and parked at an unsigned 4x4 road where we started.
-(Perforce, we would end up hiking on the "No Access" road anyway.)
+It wasn't clear if it meant no trespassing or no vehicles were allowed, so we drove back down Saddle Mountain Road 300 m and parked at an unsigned 4x4 road where we started.
+(Perforce, we ended up hiking on the "No Access" road anyway.)

 We hiked west up the road until we reached the end of a ridge running west.
 This ridge intersects the south ridge that leads to Saddle Mountain.